2012 Republican Party presidential primaries: Mid-March

-After Super Tuesday all five territories had their contests.
-Puerto Rico held a primary and the four smaller insular areas (Guam, Northern Mariana Islands, American Samoa and U.S. Virgin Islands) had convention style caucuses where no straw polls were taken, therefore our table does not show popular vote percentages in these rows but the number of delegates committed to each candidate.
+After Super Tuesday, all five territories had their contests.
+Puerto Rico held a primary.
+Further, the four smaller insular areas (Guam, Northern Mariana Islands, American Samoa and U.S. Virgin Islands) had convention style caucuses where no straw polls were taken; therefore, our table does not show popular vote percentages in these rows but the number of delegates committed to each candidate.
 Romney secured all but two delegates from the territories.
 Of the six selected delegates from the Virgin Islands, one was elected as uncommitted, and another bound to Paul.
-On the Virgin Islands every caucus goer had six votes that he or her could cast for six different delegates.
+On the Virgin Islands, every caucus goer had six votes that he or her could cast for six different delegates.
 Every person wanting to be a delegate needed to pledge to a candidate or declare to be 'uncommitted' before the voting started.
 The six persons with the most votes became National Convention delegates.
 Only four persons ran as delegates pledge to Romney and they all got elected.
 The persons that ran as delegates pledge to Paul got a plurality of the votes, but only one of them was elected.

 Missouri began its process of selecting national delegates with its caucuses from March 17 to April 10.
 The February primary was non-binding and as such nothing more than a non-binding strawpoll.
-Santorum won The Louisiana delegation securing 10 delegates for himself, but the election process for the major part of the delegates started at the caucuses on April 28.
+Santorum won the Louisiana delegation, where he won 10 delegates for himself; however, the election process for the major part of the delegates started at the caucuses on April 28.

-As the first state with non-binding caucuses Wyoming elected delegates in the week of March 5.
-At the county conventions one delegate was elected as uncommitted, while eight delegates was committed to Romney, two to Santorum and one to Paul.
+As the first state with non-binding caucuses, Wyoming elected delegates in the week of March 5.
+At the county conventions, one delegate was elected as uncommitted, while eight delegates was committed to Romney, two to Santorum and one to Paul.

 By winning three primaries in the South, Santorum disrupted Gingrich's "Southern Strategy" and took the lead as the 'Not-Romney' candidate.
 Gingrich won one congressional district and secured only 25 delegates in March.
-Three days after the Louisiana primary he announced a new "National Convention strategy", which includes laying off one-third of the campaign staff and spending less time on the road campaigning.
 He was at this point running out of money, having more campaign debt than cash on hand.

 Romney maintained a solid lead over all other contenders by securing more than half of the delegates allocated or elected in the month of March.
 He carried all five territories and two states.
 And even though he did not secure the nomination in March he continued to be the clear and strong front-runner.

 Santorum cruised to victory in Louisiana on March 24, reinforcing the narrative of the race thus far that the underdog Santorum could take the fight to the much more deep-pocketed and organized Romney.

 † The state did not allocate any delegates at its primary election, they were elected later.